This post may include affiliate links.

 Why Forgive Them If They’re Not Sorry?

-When I often thought of forgiveness I always thought it was a process where someone says sorry and the other person forgives.
+When I often thought of forgiveness, I always thought it was a process where someone says sorry, and the other person forgives.
 However, as I’ve learned, that’s not always the case.

 “Holding onto anger is like drinking poison and expecting the other person to die.”

-We think we have to hold to these feelings because the person hasn’t apologized.
+We think we must hold to these feelings because the person hasn’t apologized.
 In reality, choosing to forgive someone is a choice we have to make regardless of their actions.
 Whether they have acknowledged our hurt or not, forgiving and moving forward (whether with them or without them) is ultimately up to us.

 Forgiveness does not have to be a process of receiving an apology.
-It can also be an empowered choice we make to choose to let go of the hurt, sadness or anger that someone else actions have caused it and instead choose peace of mind and contentment for ourselves (which is what happens when we choose to let go).
+It can also be an empowered choice we make to choose to let go of the hurt, sadness or anger that someone else actions have caused it and instead choose peace of mind and contentment for ourselves (which is what happens when we decide to let go).

 They Did What They Knew Best